Lanoia/Catpocalypse/README.md

 - Shooting mechanics with reloading system
 - Defensive wall that stretches vertically across the screen
 - Player movement behind the wall
+- Enemies that get stuck at the wall and attack it
 - Increasing difficulty with each wave
 - Score tracking and kill counting